A Supervised Tensor Dimension Reduction-Based Prognostics Model for Applications with Incomplete Imaging Data: The Optimization Algorithm

-In this section, we develop a Block Updating Algorithm to solve the supervised tensor dimension reduction method proposed in Section \ref{sec:sub:supervised}.
-The algorithm splits the unknown parameters in criterion \eqref{eq:supervised} into several blocks, and it cyclically optimizes one block parameters in criterion \eqref{eq:supervised} while keeping other blocks fixed until convergence.
-The sub optimization problem for each block is convex, so the convergence of the block updating algorithm is guaranteed.
-In addition, we will show that if TTFs follow normal (or log-normal) distributions, the sub optimization problem for each block has a closed-form solution, no matter the degradation image streams are complete or incomplete.
+In this section, we discuss how to solve the supervised tensor dimension reduction method proposed in section \ref{sec:sub:supervised}.
+In subsection \ref{sec:sub:bua}, we develop a Block Updating Algorithm to solve criterion (\ref{eq:supervised}).
+The algorithm splits the unknown parameters in criterion \eqref{eq:supervised} into several blocks, and it cyclically optimizes one block parameter while keeping other blocks fixed until convergence.
+The sub-optimization problem for each block is convex, so the convergence of the block updating algorithm is guaranteed.
+In subsection \ref{sec:sub:tuning}, we discuss the initialization of the proposed algorithm and hyperparameter tuning.